CamerataMusica/website/content/pages/Supporting.md

 <p class="clear">&nbsp;</p>

-Donors who contribute a minimum of $100.00 each season to Camerata are designated “patrons” and their names appear as such on the program.
+Donors who contribute a minimum of $100.00  to Camerata are designated “patrons” and their names appear as such on the program for the next twelve months.
 In addition, patrons receive a reminder card prior to each concert.
 By presenting this card at the concert _before_ 7:15 p.m., they receive priority seating for themselves and their family (defined as two adults and accompanying children under 18).
-After 7:15, members of the public and patrons are admitted on a first-come, first-seated basis.
+At 7:15, members of the public and patrons are admitted on a first-come, first-seated basis.

 Patrons making a donation of at least $300 per year will be able to bring an additional 2 guests into the auditorium with them when they present their reminder card _prior_ to 7:15.